Mass suicides in Nazi Germany

 During the final weeks of Nazi Germany and World War II in Europe, many civilians, government officials, and military personnel throughout Germany and German-occupied Europe committed suicide.
 In addition to Adolf Hitler and many high-ranking Nazi officials like Joseph Goebbels, Heinrich Himmler, and Philipp Bouhler, others chose suicide rather than accept the defeat of Germany.
-Motivating factors included fears of execution for war crimes or reprisals and atrocities by the Allies and especially the Soviets, Nazi propaganda glorifying suicide as preferable to defeat, and despondency after Hitler's suicide.
+Motivating or triggering factors included fears of execution for Nazi war crimes or reprisals and atrocities by the Allies and the Soviets, Nazi propaganda glorifying suicide as preferable to defeat, and despondency after Hitler's suicide.
 For example, in May 1945, up to 1,000 people killed themselves in a mass suicide in the German town of Demmin, before and after the entry of the Red Army.
 In Berlin alone more than 7,000 suicides were reported in 1945.

 Periods of suicides have been identified between January and May 1945 when thousands of German people took their own lives.
 Life magazine reported that: "In the last days of the war the overwhelming realization of utter defeat was too much for many Germans.
 Stripped of the bayonets and bombast which had given them power, they could not face a reckoning with either their conquerors or their consciences."
-German psychiatrist Erich Menninger-Lerchenthal noted the existence of "organised mass suicide on a large scale which had previously not occurred in the history of Europe [...] there are suicides which do not have anything to do with mental illness or some moral and intellectual deviance, but predominantly with the continuity of a heavy political defeat and the fear of being held responsible".
+German psychiatrist Erich Menninger-Lerchenthal noted the existence of "organised mass suicide on a large scale which had previously not occurred in the history of Europe [...] there are suicides which do not have anything to do with mental illness or some moral and intellectual deviance, but predominantly with the continuity of a heavy political defeat and the fear of being held responsible."